gopheracademy/gopheracademy-web/content/advent-2019/go-compilers.md

 The Go compiler obtained by downloading the archives available in the [Downloads](https://golang.org/dl/) page is called gc, which stands for "Go compiler", not "Garbage Collection" which is denoted by "GC".
 The code for gc resides [$GOROOT/src/cmd/compile](https://github.com/golang/go/tree/master/src/cmd/compile).

-Before discussing the various compilers of Go, we must know on what basis do they compiler certain source code.
+Before discussing the various compilers of Go, we must know on what basis do they compile certain source code.
 In other words, on what basis should any Go compiler accept certain constructs of submitted, presumably, Go code.
 The answer to this comes down to [The Go Programming Language Specification](https://golang.org/ref/spec).

 One of the strong points of Go is that it is based on a specification rather than on an implementation.
 This allows the implementation to be found right or wrong by testing it against edge-cases and improve either the spec or the implementation.
 There have been many cases reported in Go's issue tracker where gccgo, gc compiler, and the [go/types](https://golang.org/pkg/go/types/) package disagree on code validity.
 The fixes vary between fixing go/types, gc, gccgo, or even amending the spec to be more clear and specific about intentions.